MartinReinhard10/In-Situ_Soil_Optode_Data_Processing/README.md

 This repository is to function as supplementary material for the paper "A Novel and Low-cost Concept for In-Situ Applications of Planar Optodes in Soils"

-Please find a subset of the image data used in the paper in this repository.
-Additional image data can be provided on request.
+Please find a subset of the image data and the Python scripts used in image processing for the paper in this repository.
+Additional image data and can be provided on request.

 # All requests or questions regarding the repository should be directed at: martinreinhard@bio.au.dk
 ---